SamuAES/BirdWatcher/README.md

 # BirdWatcher
-Share and comment on your bird sightings with friends and other bird watchers!
+Share and comment on your bird sightings with other bird watchers!

 BirdWatcher is a web application where you can: